The guide to the best breweries in and around Newcastle

 A trip to Newcastle wouldn’t be complete without a visit to one (or three) of its local breweries.

-Its 36 frosty taps pouring brewery-fresh beers, and bright and spacious interior, mean you’re guaranteed a good time at Modus Merewether.
+With 36 frosty taps pouring brewery-fresh beers and a bright and spacious interior, you're guaranteed a good time at Modus Merewether.

-Enjoy a range of stalwart beers, non-alcoholic NORT range as well as limited releases - ranging from sours to hazy hoppy’s.
+Enjoy a range of stalwart beers, the non-alcoholic NORT range, as well as limited releases ranging from sours to hazy pales and IPAs.

 Shout Brewing Islington

-Purpose-built to house an expanded brewing area, plus an onsite bar, take a hint from their name and “shout” your mates a round next time you drop by.
+Purpose-built to house an expanded brewing area, plus an onsite bar, expect a relaxed atmosphere, great food, and a rotating lineup of beers brewed just metres from where they're poured.
+Take a hint from their name and “shout” your mates a round next time you drop by.

 Foghorn Brewery